Prosecutor Damon Tyner: ‘What’s Going On’ at Intersection of Law and Race

 Moving forward, we must change the narrative through training, accountability and transparency.
 Police officers who have graduated from the academy within the past five years are being asked to do a much different job than their superior officers and those with more experience.
 In addition to their traditional policing duties, they are being asked to be social workers, drug addiction counselors, mental health advocates, and so much more.
 Moreover, these troubling issues do not have boundaries and are not limited to Black and Latino communities.

-While I am not the arbiter of the “Black” experience, I can speak from my own observations growing up on the Westside of Atlantic City in the 1970’s and 80’s.
-For so many years, in my observations and discussions with police officers, they were taught to patrol White communities and “control” Black neighborhoods.
+While I am not the arbiter of the “Black” experience, I can speak from my own observations growing up on the Westside of Atlantic City in the 1970s and 80s.
+For so many years, in my observations and discussions with police officers, they were taught to patrol white communities and “control” Black neighborhoods.
 This is likely where the disconnect exists.
-Rather being lauded for helping Black victims of crime in the Black community, police officers are often perceived by many in that same community as interlopers, who are there to merely harass residents by arresting them for petty offenses.
+Rather than being lauded for helping Black victims of crime in the Black community, police officers are often perceived by many in that same community as interlopers, who are there to merely harass residents by arresting them for petty offenses.
 So naturally, many Blacks have a negative perception of police officers when the majority of their interactions are as a result of negative encounters.
 Working with the Coalition of Safe Communities throughout various communities, the Atlantic County Prosecutor’s Office, Atlantic City Police Department, Pleasantville Police Department, Galloway Twp.
 Police Department, and Egg Harbor City Police Department have made great strides connecting with the community.

 Certain underrepresented communities have had an opportunity to form solid relationships with police officers under positive circumstances.
 More importantly, our police officers have had an opportunity to form relationships with different communities and their residents, particularly if they did not grow up in the municipality.
 This has fostered a level of trust that previously did not readily exist.
 The Office of the Attorney General has also had numerous listening sessions throughout the State in an effort to break down the barriers between law enforcement and minority communities.